necolas/react-native-web/docs/guides/getting-started.md

 })
 ```

-Rendering within `ReactDOM.render` also works when introduce `react-native-web`
+Rendering within `ReactDOM.render` also works when introducing
-to an existing web app, but it is not recommended oherwise.
+`react-native-web` to an existing web app, but otherwise it is not recommended.

 ## Server-side rendering